 Answer the following four questions (maximum of 125 words on each question with a maximum of 500 word limit for the entire document.
 It is strongly recommended that you adhere to the 500-word maximum.):

 - Why do you wish to pursue graduate studies in industrial engineering at ISU?

 - What are your career goals after completing your degree?

 - How have your background, education, and/or experiences prepared you for graduate study?

 - What are your research interests for a thesis or dissertation? (for M.S. and Ph.D. applicants only)

 Letter of Recommendation

 The letter of recommendation (LOR) should be obtained from an IMSE faculty member.
 The LOR must be delivered to the IE Graduate Program Coordinator by the faculty member who wrote the letter.
 If the document is emailed, the email must be sent by the faculty member.
 If an LOR is submitted contrary to these instructions, it will not be marked as having been received and the entire application may be marked as “Incomplete.”

 Transcript and Undergraduate Graduation Plan

-These documents must be obtained by your undergraduate academic adviser.
-Applying to the concurrent program is not permitted until you have spoken with your adviser and created a graduation plan.
-Please note: you must upload a copy of the grad plan you completed with your academic adviser.
+These documents must be obtained by your undergraduate academic advisor.
+Applying to the concurrent program is not permitted until you have spoken with your advisor and created a graduation plan.
+Please note: you must upload a copy of the grad plan you completed with your academic advisor.